ali1810/Pubchem_sourcing/README.md

 - **Chunking**: Processed in chunks of 10,000 SMILES for efficiency.
 - **Data Sourcing**: Solubility data sourced using Pubchempy library and used a function to source the data and saved started with a csv file pubchem_0k_10k,csv after sourcing solubility data save this to (pubchem_new_0_10000_new.csv) file.These steps followed in the notrebook ( Pubchem_data_sourcing.ipynb)Once we have file with solubilities values the then we go further processing.

-2. **Data Processing**: Cleaning and converting the raw solubility data to a uniform format, including units like gm/l, mg/ml, g/ml, etc. We saved the processd and clean data file in to
+2. **Data Processing**: Cleaning and converting the raw solubility data to a uniform format, including units like gm/l, mg/ml, g/ml, etc. We saved the processd and clean data file in to (pubchem_clean_0k_10000k.csv)'
-3. **Data Evaluation**: Comparing the sourced data with literature solubility data to evaluate quality.
+3. **Data Evaluation**: Comparing the sourced data with literature solubility data to evaluate quality.These steps followed in the notrebook ( Pubchem_Post_Process.ipynb)

+Above steps we have followed for all the raw files .
+Fisrt we have combine all the raw files namely
 ## Data Processing Summary

 - **Total SMILES Processed**: 50 million